deciduously/markov/post.md

 $ cd markov/
 ```

-### Get Set
+## Get Set

 Before hopping in, a quick 'n' dirty CLI would be nice for playing around with different inputs.
 Luckily, Rust has a great option in [structopt](https://github.com/TeXitoi/structopt).
 From the project root:

+I like to use `cargo-add` from rapid experimentation: `$ cargo install cargo-add` from any dir to add it to cargo.

 ```
 $ cargo add structopt
 ```

 As the name implies this crate makes it easy to define an interface by simply defining a struct.
+It uses macros to handle all the code generation required.
 Add the following to the top of `src/main.rs`:

 ```rust
 use std::{error::Error, path::PathBuf, str::FromStr};